GavinHuttley/tib/source/acknowledgements.rst

 - Amber Condell, Sean Broderick and Brendan Beaton for identifying issues that needed better explanations.
 - Jesse Wallace for suggesting assorted improvements and fixes.
 - Hulson Zhang identified a bug (and the correction) for incorrect initialisation of the Needleman-Wunsch traceback matrix.
+- Yapeng Lang fixed a mistake in plotting alignment information.

 I also wish to thank WingIDE_, who have donated licenses to their professional python IDE for well over a decade.
 Their sustained support for open source projects is greatly appreciated!